THE PEOPLE, Plaintiff and Respondent, v. ALPHONSO HOWARD, Defendant and Appellant.

 a.
 The assault on Maria Velez

 Maria Velez lived across the street from defendant and had known him a long time.
 On September 10, 1985, he knocked on her door, holding a pair of pliers.
 Ms. Velez knew he had borrowed pliers from her husband, so she assumed he was returning them.
-When she opened the door defendant grabbed her, pulled a gun, and tried to push her back into the house.[7]
-As Ms. Velez broke free, defendant pulled her blouse off, severely bruising her arms.
+When she opened the door defendant grabbed her, pulled a gun, and tried to push her back into the house.7 As Ms. Velez broke free, defendant pulled her blouse off, severely bruising her arms.
 Ms. Velez ran outside screaming to her neighbor, Maurelio Sanchez.
-Mr. Sanchez armed himself and entered Ms. Velez's house.
-He saw a gun on the floor and the shadow of a man running outside the backdoor.
+Mr. Sanchez armed himself and entered Ms. Velez‘s house.
+He saw a gun on the floor and the shadow of a man running outside the back door.
 In the house the investigating officer found pliers and a BB gun that looked like a .45-caliber automatic.

 b.
 The burglary of the Dodson residence

-On January 10, 1987, Virginia Dodson returned home to find that her video cassette recorder was missing.
+On January 10, 1987, Virginia Dodson returned home to find that her videocassette recorder was missing.
 Defendant stipulated that he was convicted of burglarizing the Dodson residence.

 c.
 The assault and robbery of Lorenzo Lewis

 On January 10, 1990, Lorenzo Lewis was in a Los Angeles County jail cell with defendant and others.
 Someone said Lewis belonged to the Bloods gang.
-Defendant asked if it were true.
+Defendant asked if it was true.
 Lewis denied it, but defendant hit him in the left eye, causing permanent scarring.
-Defendant also took money from Lewis's pocket.
-After Lewis reported the incident, two sheriff deputies saw small cuts on his left eye and cheek.
+Defendant also took money from Lewis‘s pocket.
+After Lewis reported the incident, two sheriff‘s deputies saw small cuts on his left eye and cheek.

 d.
 Attempted extortion of La Wong Ellison

-On October 29, 1990, defendant told La Wong Ellison, another county jail inmate, that "they" were going to "jack" him.
-Ellison understood "they" to refer to defendant's "homies."
-Defendant said he could prevent the attack if Ellison paid him.
-Defendant admitted to Deputy Sheriff Steven Johnson that he told Ellison that people intended to rob him.
+On October 29, 1990, defendant told La Wong Ellison, another county jail inmate, that “they” were going to “jack” him.
+Ellison understood “they” to refer to defendant‘s “homies.”
+Defendant said he could prevent the attack if

 e.
 Possession of a deadly weapon in jail

-On January 30, 1992, Deputy Sheriff Gary Gerlach discovered a makeshift knife, or "shank," in defendant's mattress.
+On January 30, 1992, Deputy Sheriff Gary Gerlach discovered a makeshift knife, or “shank,” in defendant‘s mattress.
 The shank was a long metal screw filed to a point, with plastic and cloth melted around it to serve as a handle.
 Defendant was in a single cell he had been occupying for a month.
 Everything in the cell, including the mattresses, would have been searched before he was housed there.
 The bunk was six feet inside the cell, so it would have been impossible for anyone to reach inside and hide the shank in the mattress.
 Jail security procedures made it unlikely that another inmate could have entered the cell.
-Two thin foam mattresses, one on top of the other, a total of two inches of foam padding, were on defendant's metal bunk.
-The shank was hidden inside a slit in the middle of the top mattress, so *274 "[s]omebody laying [sic] on that would have definitely felt it."
+Two thin foam mattresses, one on top of the other, a total of two inches of foam padding, were on defendant‘s metal bunk.
+The shank was hidden inside a slit in the middle of the top mattress, so “[s]omebody laying [sic] on that would have definitely felt it.”

 f.
 Assault on Manuel Toscano